 Thirdly, for some other use cases (e.g. interacting with other blockchains with different types and/or run by different platforms), existing network functions defined in 3GPP could be insufficient.
 Therefore, it is not surprising that there could be a set of new network entities (nodes) that would be proposed for standardizations.
 Therefore, the 3GPP network architecture may be extended with new network entities that are dedicated for supporting PDL services for both internal and external 3GPP domains.

-Fourthly, Blockchain-as-a-Service (BaaS) will be a necessary capability/service provided by the next generation mobile network system.
+Fourthly, BlockChain-as-a-Service (BCaaS) will be a necessary capability/service provided by the next generation mobile network system.
 It integrates the computing, storage, and network resources of the network infrastructure, shields underlying details for upper-layer services and applications, and provides a service platform for creating, managing, and maintaining blockchain networks.
-Compared with traditional cloud-based BaaS, BaaS based on mobile networks relies on ubiquitous network facilities to implement nearby deployment of chain nodes, ubiquitous collection of chain data, and unified interface for chain scheduling and management.
+Compared with traditional cloud-based BCaaS, BCaaS based on mobile networks relies on ubiquitous network facilities to implement nearby deployment of chain nodes, ubiquitous collection of chain data, and unified interface for chain scheduling and management.
 Therefore, it will not be surprising as well that the creation, management, maintenance, use, and access of blockchains are converted into standardized interfaces to provide standardized capabilities for verticals.

 Finally, 3GPP network may need to be optimization to better support blockchain-related service and the resulted blockchain traffic.
 One issue is related to how to set up appropriate policies to control and manage which UEs can use which blockchain services; existing policy control management in 3GPP network could be expanded and leveraged.
 Another issue is about how to efficiently transmit multicast-nature blockchain traffic through 3GPP networks.
 Other types of potential optimization of 3GPP network are possible.